Gallopsled/pwntools/docs/source/intro.rst

 ------------------

-You need to talk to the challenge binary in order to pwn it, right? binjitsu makes this stupid simple with its :mod:`pwnlib.tubes` module.
+You need to talk to the challenge binary in order to pwn it, right? pwntools makes this stupid simple with its :mod:`pwnlib.tubes` module.

 This exposes a standard interface to talk to processes, sockets, serial ports, and all manner of things, along with some nifty helpers for common tasks.